muhgholy/next-action-plus/README.md

 Notes:

 - Only the **first** validation issue is used to build the message.
-- The thrown error is a `SafeActionValidationError` (extends `Error`) with a developer-friendly payload.
+- The thrown error is an `ActionPlusValidationError` (extends `Error`) with a developer-friendly payload.
 - The original validator error is preserved on `error.cause`.
 - Normalized issues are available on `error.issues`.